Rusty Fears 6 - The Last One to Speak by James Thomasos

 And welcome back, viewers and non-viewers, contestants and those yet to be, ladies and gentlemen, and that technical spectrum beyond and in between.

+Let us have a round of applause for our lucky contestants.
 The host's voice flips from haughty contempt to a more stereotypical television announcer's timbre in an instant.

-The crowd bursts into monotonous activity, and rather than applause and cheers, the paper cutouts that represent the crowd simply chant the words clap, applause, and cheer.
+The crowd bursts into monotonous activity and Rather than applause and cheers, the paper cutouts that represent the crowd simply chant the words clap, applause and cheer, their intonation as flat as the papers their face holes are punched into

 it will be worse for all of us.